 GHS: Hazard Communication Labelling

-Using symbols, signal words or hazard statements, other than those which have been assigned to each of the GHS hazard classes and categories would be contrary to harmonization.
+Using symbols, signal words, or hazard statements, other than those which have been assigned to each of the GHS hazard classes and categories would be contrary to harmonization.

-The GHS takes into consideration the needs of the target audience that will be the primary end-users of the harmonized communication scheme as well as the manner in which these audiences will receive and use the information.
+The GHS takes into consideration the needs of the target audience which will be the primary end-users of the harmonized communication scheme as well as the manner in which these audiences will receive and use the information.

 Employers and workers need to know about the specific hazards related to the chemicals used or handled in the workplace, and about specific protective measures required to avoid adverse effects.

 Packaging and storing of a chemical can minimize hazards, however, workers and emergency responders need to know mitigation factors are appropriate in case of an accident – i.e. they may require information that can be read at a distance.